Funding and scholarships

 ** see for further information about support available to refugees at Cambridge University.

-Please consult the website for further details:
+Please consult the Mastercard Foundation website for further details.

 UAC of Nigeria Travel Fund

-Applications are invited from postgraduate students of the University of Cambridge for financial support towards travel to Africa (in particular Nigeria) for the purpose of research or study in 2025.
+Applications are invited from postgraduate students of the University of Cambridge for financial support towards travel to Africa (in particular Nigeria) for the purpose of research or study in 2026.
 It is expected that most grants will cover only part of the expenses incurred in the visit.

-The closing date for receipt of applications is Friday 21st March 2025.
+The closing date for receipt of applications is Friday 20th March 2026.

 The Charlie Bayne Travel Trust